WebDesigner32/LinuxServerConfiguration/README.md

 `RedirectMatch 404 /\.git`

-to make the .git directory not publicly accessible from the browser.
+to prevent the .git directory from being publicly accessible in the browser.

 Save changes and exit.

-Type in:

-`cd catalog`

 Type in: